 Several Pan-African initiatives have emerged from Africa such as the ALC, GMES & Africa program, CASI, etc. How would the African Space Agency build on this to raise a stronger space program in Africa

-The space initiatives along Africa are working in fragmented matter and the coordination between them is minimum, the space agency will play the role to gather all these initiatives for the benefit of Africa.
-GMES and Africa is an EO program that is funded by EU in form of EU-AU partnership, this program will pave the road for the agency in this sector.
-However, the agency will be funded from the member states for sustainability and ownership; these programs will be a baseline for the implementation of the EO sector within the space agency.
-ALC is well-known forum for space experts and leadership, and in its resolution in 2015 in Sharm El Sheikh, Egypt, it recommended the necessary for the establishment of the space agency.
+The space initiatives in Africa are working in fragmented matter and the coordination between them is minimum, the space agency will play the role to gather all these initiatives for the benefit of Africa.
+GMES and Africa is an EO program that is funded by the EU in the form of EU-AU partnership, this program will pave the road for the agency in this sector.
+However, the agency will be funded by the member states for sustainability and ownership; these programs will be a baseline for the implementation of the EO sector within the space agency.
+ALC is a well-known forum for space experts and leadership, and in its resolution in 2015 in Sharm El Sheikh, Egypt, it recommended the necessary for the establishment of the space agency.
 This congress will be an advisory arm to the agency to ensure the rightful path of the agency in its continental implementation.